raymondallen/bmi-calculator/README.md

 ![App Brewery Banner](https://github.com/londonappbrewery/Images/blob/master/AppBreweryBanner.png)

-# BMI Calculator 💪
+# BMI Calculator

+Section 12 of the App Brewery course "The Complete Flutter Development Bootcamp Using Dart"

-## Our Goal
+## Goal

-The objective of this tutorial is to look at how we can customise Flutter Widgets to achieve our own beautiful user interface designs.
-If you have a designer on board, no matter how unconventional their designs are, we can create them using Flutter.
+The objective of this tutorial was to look at how Flutter Widgets can be customised to achieve beautiful user interface designs.

-## What you will create
+## App

-We’re going to make a Body Mass Index Calculator inspired by the beautiful designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
-It will be a multi screen app with simple functionality but full-on custom styling.
+Body Mass Index Calculator inspired by the beautiful designs made by [Ruben Vaalt](https://dribbble.com/shots/4585382-Simple-BMI-Calculator).
+Multi screen app with simple functionality but full-on custom styling.

 ![Finished App](https://github.com/londonappbrewery/Images/blob/master/bmi-calc-demo.gif)

-## What you will learn
+## Learning objectives

 - How to use Flutter themes to create coherent branding.
 - How to create multi-page apps using Flutter Routes and Navigator.